-Metro Film Festival puts your movie on TV
+Metro Film Festival puts your FAN FILM on the BIG SCREEN

 Forgive me, I ramble sometimes when it comes to great stuff that you may watch FREE and AD-FREE.
-New films like Dreadnought Dominion, and stuff from the Alien, Predator, and Witcher series are also supported.
+New films like Dreadnought Dominion, and stuff from the Alien, and Predator series plus more classics like the Fan Films featuring George Takei (Sulu,) Walter Koenig (Chekov,) and Tim Russ of Star Trek Voyager are also slated to be SCREENED on the BIG SCREEN.

-Look for the submission guidelines soon on our FilmFreeway festival page.
-It will tell you all about our FREE streaming services, designed just for NON-commercial programming.
-Plus, this year we have a venue set up at our local church.
-So the Fest is going to take a “public” listing status on FilmFreeway.
-It’s a very cool opportunity because now the winners and runner-ups will have the chance to be screened to a live-audience, and then screened on our Roku channels.
-If you’d like to get more info while I put our new project together, then I’m on Facebook.com/DeanLach.
+Look for the submission guidelines on our FilmFreeway festival page.
+It will also tell you all about our FREE streaming services, designed just for NON-commercial programming.
+If you’d like to get more info about our new project, then I’m on Facebook.com/DeanLach.

 Outside of the fan-film arena: Distribution and promotion of indie film/TV-shows.